stelzinga/MF/Management_Framework.md

 - Communication Services (telecommunications like telephony, but also media and entertainment companies like TV and interactive entertainment via internet)
 - Real Estate (development of, and maintenance of real estate)

 A single Venture can operate in one or more Sectors.
-For example the Indian Company "Reliance Industries" offers services across many of above Sectors.
+For example Reliance Industries offers services across many of above Sectors.

 ### Investors & Creditors
 Investors represent people financing the Venture by becoming (partial) Owner of it through Equity.
 Creditors provide sources of Financing by extending some form of Debt to the Venture (without becoming Owner).
 The Business Function Finance is directly related to these dimensions.

 ### Politics, Laws & Regulations
 Politics represents the governmental and judicial structure, and also includes military as extension of politics.
-Politics yield some form of Law applicable to different aspect of a Venture e.g. employment law (tax law is discussed below under Economics & Tax).
+Politics yield some form of Law applicable to different aspect of a Venture e.g., employment law (tax law is discussed below under Economics & Tax).
 Regulators establish Regulations.
 Regulations result from Politics but are narrower in their application i.e., they apply to specific Sectors.
 They thus have a direct impact on Services and/or Operations and/or an indirect impact through Clients and Suppliers if the Venture operates within such regulated Sectors.
 The Business Functions Compliance, Risk, and Legal are concerned with these dimensions.

 ### Competitors
 Competitors offer similar or the same Services to similar or the same Clients in the same Sector(s) the Venture operates in.
 They are an integral part of Economics in terms of supply and demand.
 Competitors offering services closest to the Venture's Services are called *Peers*.
 The Business Function Marketing is concerned with this dimension.

 ### Climate & Weather
-Includes aspects like temperature, rainfall, humidity, tornadoes, monsoons, drought, etc. Depending on the Business Model of the Venture, several Business Functions can be concerned with this dimension.
+These includes aspects like temperature, rainfall, humidity, tornadoes, monsoons, drought, etc. Depending on the Business Model of the Venture, several Business Functions can be concerned with this dimension.

 ### Geography & Nature
 Geography includes consequences of the location the Venture operates in and which are not Climate related e.g., soil, volcanoes, risk of earthquakes, tsunamis, etc. Nature refers to the natural plant and wildlife as a result of Climate, Geography and potentially under the impact of Society.
 Depending on the Business Model of the Venture, several Business Functions can be concerned with this dimension.

 ### Economy & Tax
-Economy refers to the supply and demand of goods and services within a country, as well as the dependency on other countries for such supply/demand.
+Economy refers to the supply and demand of goods and Services within a country, as well as the dependency on other countries for such supply/demand.
 It also includes monetary policy.
 Tax, although determined by Politics and Law is closely linked to Economics.
 Tax determines a broad range of taxes applicable to the Venture: profit tax, services tax, stamp duties, but also income tax of Staff salaries, accounting standards and also the fiscal policy maintained in a country.
 The Business Functions Tax is concerned with this dimension.

 ### Society & Culture
 Society refer to the total of social forces excluding Politics and Economics that make up a society.
 It includes aspects like art, cuisine, music, movies, sports, religion, healthcare, demographics, labour unions.
 Culture is defined as the set of written and unwritten rules for expected behaviour and has an effect from outside as well as within the Venture.
 Depending on the Business Model, several Business Functions can be concerned with this dimension.